-Ms Curley is Principal Officer in the Department of Jobs, Enterprise and Innovation in Ireland.
-She has responsibility for the administration of company law and business regulation.
+Mr Forde is a Principal Officer in the Department of Jobs, Enterprise and Innovation in Ireland.
+He has responsibility for the administration of company law and business regulation.
 The Business Regulation Unit works with business to identify regulatory burdens and to find practical solutions with relevant Government Departments and Agencies.
-Prior to her current position, she worked in a number of policy areas within the Department, notably State Aids, Intellectual Property and enterprise policy.
+Prior to his current position, he worked in the Department of Finance in a number of policy areas including economics, public finances and VAT policy

 Ms Silvia PAPARO

 Since 2008, Ms Paparo has been Director General of the Office for Simplification at the Department for Public Administration, Prime Minister's office.
 She has acquired substantial knowledge in the field of better regulation by working on several initiatives aimed at making the citizen-public administration relationship simpler.
 As Director General, she coordinates the implementation of simplification policies, the activities on measurement and reduction of regulatory burdens imposed on SMEs, with a special focus on improving multilevel governance and stakeholder consultation.